 Workplace deaths are devastating and it is important to grieve and ensure that you are surrounded with support – whether it be through family members, psychological assistance, or other means.

-Workplace death and dependency claims are complicated with respect to both the statutory benefits claim and the common law claim – the earlier you speak with a specialist lawyer the better.
+Workplace death and dependency claims are complicated with respect to both the statutory benefits claim and the common law claim.